Huafanfan/QTNetworkDemo/README.md

 * Each second the server outputs the IP addresses of the connected clients.
 * If a client connects to the TCP server port 5678 (e.g.), a welcome message is sent to the client than printed on console.
-* After 3 seconds the client sends a logout message to the server, than it receives a goodbye message from the server and ends the client application.
+* After 3 seconds the client sends a logout message to the server, than it receives a goodbye message from the server and ends the client application
+.